Thinking about using your own hardware?

 STEP 3.
 Stop and Disable the x360Recover Agent Service on the protected system.

 STEP 4.
-On the appliance, set the retention policy to Basic and -1 so retention will not roll off any snaps.
+On the appliance, set the retention policy.
+See Snapshot retention settings for details.

 STEP 5.
 On the appliance, go to the Protected System Details page of the system you are migrating, and select the Migrate button.